-A residential program means a state licensed program or facility providing an organized full-day or part-day program of treatment.
+A residential program is a state-licensed program or facility providing an organized full-day or part-day program of treatment.
 Residential programs provide overnight 24-hour per day care and include programs to treat substance use disorder.
 Residential program does not include any program that provides less than 4 hours per day of direct treatment services.